dagbjorn/microcoffeeoncloud/README.md

 For load testing of the Microcoffee API we use Gatling with Maven.
 This requires no separate tool installation, however it is very useful to install an IDE that supports Scala.
 The Eclipse-based [Scala IDE](http://scala-ide.org) is an ok alternative.

 :warning: The current version of Scala IDE is based on Eclipse Oxygen (4.7).
-Hence, installing the plugin in a newer Eclipse release is not recommended and will only give you grief.
+Hence, installing the plugin option in a newer Eclipse release is not recommended and will only give you grief.
 (E.g. in Eclipse 2018-09, the auto-completion feature produces very annoying error messages.)

 #### The test scenarios

-The test scenarios are developed in the `gatlingtest` project and consist of the following simulation classes:
+The test scenarios are developed in the `microcoffeeoncloud-gatlingtest` project and consist of the following simulation classes:

 Simulation class  | Test data feed | Template JSON
 ----------------- | -------------- | -------------
-LocationApiTest   | locations.csv  |
+LocationApiTest   | locations.csv  | -
-MenuApiTest       |                |
+MenuApiTest       | -              | -
 OrderApiTest      | orders.csv     | OrderTemplate.json

-The simulation classes uses the following system properties for test configuration:
+The simulation classes use the following system properties for test configuration:

 System property     | Mandatory | Default value | Description
 ------------------- | --------- | ------------- | -----------